miiitch/wilinq/readme.md

 ## Create and save typed workitems

-Typed workitems can be created and updates by using the New<> and Save<> methods:
+Typed workitems can be created and saved by using the New<> and Save<> methods:
 ```csharp
  var bug = Project.New<Bug>();